 Cold Hardy, Clementine-like Oranges

-And because it's the most cold tolerant orange tree, you're not limited to location in growing the Owari Mandarins, also known as Satsumas.
+And because it's the cold hardiest orange tree, you're not limited to location in growing the Owari Mandarins, also known as Satsumas.
 Basically, they can be grown anywhere, whether you grow them outdoors or in a container to bring inside during chilly weather.

-And not only are they able to withstand cold temperatures, but they're also drought tolerant and very easy to grow.
+Plus, they're drought tolerant and easy to grow.
 You've probably bought these at the grocery store and didn't even realize it.
 They look, taste and peel just like clementines - it's difficult to tell them apart.
-Though you'll find that they're very sweet and even better than store-bought: They're easy to peel and have very few seeds.
+Though you'll find that they're very sweet and even better than store-bought: Our Owaris are easy to peel and have very few seeds.

 With an Owari Mandarin Tree, you'll get a continual supply of fresh vitamin C all winter long.
 Your tree is packaged with care and will arrive healthy with deep green leaves.
 And though our small trees are capable of producing fruit, our large trees are already producing an amazing amount of fruit, so you can get instant results.